WalletScrutiny/WalletScrutinyCom/_hardware/cryptosure.smartsolid.md

 - CryptoSure Physical Protection is much easier and higher-capacity than any alternative - try fiddling with hundreds of tiny little steel squares!
 - CryptoSure Physical Protection includes the Dremel tool so you can do much more.

-The main component looks like a Raspberry Pi 1.3, with some USB connectors.

 Described:

 > Crypto Verifier computer with the necessary software (Raspberry Pi Zero 1.3, with software), premium case, and power supply